 Scratch programming offers a drag-and-drop feature that allows you to choose your blocks and stack them on top of each other.
 To start building, find the “When green flag clicked” block and drag-and-drop it into the center of your screen.
 Now, find the “move 10 steps block” and drag-and-drop it underneath of the “When green flag clicked” block to make your character move.
 To run your program, you can either click the green flag at the upper right hand side of your screen or click on the block itself.

-3. What is parallelism?
+3. What is parallelism in Scratch?

 Scratch uses parallelism to allow multiple events to take place concurrently.
 An example of when parallelism is used in Scratch is building a program that requires more than one character to perform an action simultaneously.
 An example of parallelism can be seen below.
 When the green flag is clicked, the blue dinosaur will move forward until he reaches the green dinosaur and asks him “What is your name?”